SoftEng-HEIGVD/Teaching-HEIGVD-AMT-2019-Project-One/doc/README_report.md

 #### What we have implemented

-We have decided to develop a web application where we manage football teams.
-There are two type of users: a simple coach, which can only manages the team his attributed.
+We have decided to develop a web application where we can manage football teams.
+There are two type of users: a simple coach, which can only manages the teams he's attributed.
 A team is made of players.
-He will be ables to add, delete, modify his players.
-And there are coaches which are administrators, they can manage whole teams and the coaches itself.
+A coach will be able to add, delete, modify his players.
+There are coaches which are administrators, they can manage every teams and the simple coaches also.
+They can add, delete or modify teams.
+They can list all the teams or players.

+We have only three entities..
+Image to be added.

+#### How we have implemented

+To be completed...

 ## Links